Erin Earle MA, LMHCA

 I came to this profession at midlife.
 My work as a psychotherapist is informed by my own personal experience of healing and transformation.
 Hopeful by nature, I have faith in humanity’s innate goodness and capacity for positive change.
 We are all deserving of a full life infused with meaning.

-I spent my twenties living in Japan teaching English as a Second Language to students of all ages.
+I spent my twenties living in Japan teaching English to students of all ages.
 My life in Japan encouraged my love and appreciation for traditional Japanese philosophies and a joyful reverence for nature.

 Experiencing divorce when my son was five years old and raising him while working full-time has given me a unique perspective on the challenges of parenting solo.
 Parenting a teenager has allowed me a tender glimpse into the complex world of high school life and beyond.

-Professionally, I have spent the past ten years as a paralegal working in a tribal court setting, following a restorative justice model that is trauma-informed and culturally sensitive.
+Professionally, I spent ten years as a paralegal working in a tribal court setting, following a restorative justice model that is trauma-informed and culturally sensitive.
 As a prosecutor’s paralegal, I have experience and training in supporting victims of domestic violence and sexual assault.

 I completed my clinical internship at Bainbridge Youth Services (BYS), where I worked with adolescents and families utilizing a family systems approach.
 My work with teenagers has opened my eyes to the powerfully rich and diverse lives our young adults are experiencing.
 I find working with teens particularly hopeful and inspiring.